JurojinKun/JurojinKun/README.md

 I am a 26 years old french engineer who started his career in the world of AI, image processing and computer vision. 👨‍🎓

-I am currently and for 2 years and a half, a self-taught frontend developer in the vast world of mobile and web development. 📱
+Since 2 years and a half, I am a self-taught frontend developer in the vast world of mobile and web development. 📱

 Why not learn the backend to become a full stack developer soon? 🧠